 If you qualify to grow weed at home, you can find a marijuana seed bank online.

 If you’re an adult of 18 years or older and have a valid medical cannabis card, you can legally buy weed even if you got it in another state in the USA.
-You can buy marijuana seeds online from licensed companies.
+You can buy marijuana seeds in Nevada online from licensed companies.

 Children can also have access to medical marijuana if their primary caregiver signs a Minor Release Form.
 You can buy feminized seeds online to grow at home if you can’t get to a local licensed dispensary.